tsheiner/teaching/modelbuilding/skills/good_fit_skills.md

 #### Implementation

-Creating appropriate models is simple, but it requires that you go through two steps before you
+Creating appropriate models is simple, but it requires that you go through two steps before you begin construction:
+1. Define the context for your model.
+1. Find the best materials and processes for building your model.

 #### Define the Context